Self-Guided Walking Tour in Biel/Bienne

 AI Tourguide

-Self-Guided Tour vs. Group Tour in Biel
+Self-Guided Tour vs. Group Tour in Biel/Bienne

 Biel does not have a major paid walking-tour industry the way Bern or Lucerne do.
 Bilingual city tours through the tourist office run on a seasonal and request basis, and you generally pay per group rather than per head, which only makes sense if there are several of you.
 For one or two people, a guided tour here is hard to justify.
 The sights are free or cheap to enter, and the city is small enough that you will not get lost.